 More money.
 If you like shooting with your smartphone, and I have to say that in some conditions that video looks pretty good for everyday-social-media type of use, you could rock a gimbal, which keeps the camera balanced while you move it around.
 If you have kids, think of the crazy cereal bowls that don’t spill when you tip them over.
 If you have a few hundred bucks, these are awesome, and yes, you can absolutely tell the difference.
 I use a larger gimbal for my Canon C100 mark ii, and those shots are often the one or two shots that carry a video.
 You could also spring for a better quality tripod, which would give you better motion for tilting and panning.

-I have found with almost all video gear that you get what you pay for most of the time.
-It all depends what you’re looking to do and how much you want to invest in the technology.
+Gillespie Productions have found with almost all video gear that you get what you pay for most of the time.
+It all depends on what you’re looking to do and how much you want to invest in the technology.